ferreira-tb/vndb/docs/guide/troubleshooting.md

 # Troubleshooting

-If you find some bug or have any doubts, don't hesitate to open an issue in the [repository](https://github.com/ferreira-tb/vndb/issues).
+If you find some bug or have any doubts, open an issue in the [repository](https://github.com/ferreira-tb/vndb/issues).

 Remember that it's also important to check the [original documentation for the VNDB API](https://api.vndb.org/kana), as it describes various peculiarities that need to be taken into account when using this package.